cstrahan/happybara/README.md

 insensitivity.

 Happybara features a rich DOM querying system.
-Queries are performed via the `Query` class and it's respective functions.
+Queries are performed via the `Query` class and its respective functions.
 As we saw earlier, `button locator predicates` is one example of a query, where `locator` is a string denoting an id, value, etc, and `predicates` is a list of filters.